simonhw/middle-earth-champion/README.md

 4. Navigate to "APIs & Services" on the left-hand side of the page.
 5. Search for the Google Drive API and click "Enable".
 6. In the API overview, click "Create Credentials".
-7. In the next page, select the following options:
+7. On the next page, select the following options:
     - "Which API are you using?": Google Drive API
     - "Where will you be calling the API from?": Web Server
     - "What data will you be accessing?": Application data
 8. Click "No" for the final question and then click "What credentials do I need?"
-9. In this next page, enter a service account name, select the Project/Editor role, and select JSON as the key type.
+9. On this next page, enter a service account name, select the Project/Editor role, and select JSON as the key type.
 10. Click continue and wait for the JSON file to download to your computer.
 11. Store this file in your local repository and rename it `creds.json`.
 12. Navigate back to "APIs & Services" and search for and enable the Google Sheets API.